JAsomart/Documentation/Exchange/Calendar-UserGuide.md

 - **Personal Device Synchronization:** Support for syncing issues on personal, non-corporate devices is not supported.
 - **Customization Restrictions:** RCIT only supports default interface and functionality for the base Outlook Client experience.

 RCIT cannot support the above items due to the absence of administrative support within the product itself.
-These items are behaving as designed and supported by Microsoft at the current time of writing this document.
+These items are behaving as designed by Microsoft at the current time of writing this document.
+Should we have the ability to provide more robust service regarding these items in the future, we will update this document to reflect this.

 ## Additonal Support
 For additional support and latest updates, always refer to the [Microsoft 365 support page](https://support.microsoft.com/office).